Health Insurance for Gen Z

 Life of Gen Z Without Good Health Insurance

-Imagine you are a 24-year-old boy without health insurance in India.
-Your life will be something like this:
+Imagine a 24-year-old without health insurance in India.
+Their life could look something like this:

 Without health insurance, you, as a Gen Z individual, are highly vulnerable to significant medical debt.
 A sudden illness, an accident while commuting in busy streets, or even a necessary surgery could lead to hospital bills running into lakhs of rupees.
 This can derail their financial plans, forcing them to dip into savings, take out quick loans with high interest rates, or even face bankruptcy at a young age.

-The burden of medical debt can impact major life decisions.
-Your dream of buying a house or travelling the world might be postponed because of worries about huge medical bills.
+Dreams of buying a house or traveling the world might be postponed due to worries about huge medical bills.

 The constant worry about how to pay for unexpected healthcare can lead to significant stress and anxiety, impacting your mental well-being and overall quality of life.
-This can be tough in high-pressure places like Gurugram or Mumbai, or Bangalore, where career competition is fierce.
+This can be particularly challenging in high-pressure cities like Gurugram, Mumbai, or Bangalore, where career competition is fierce.

 Access to the best hospitals and specialists in India often comes with higher costs.
 Without insurance, Gen Z might be limited to less equipped facilities or face long waiting times in public hospitals, potentially affecting the quality of care they receive.